 The thrilling Final Round is when the top three go head to head performing concertos with the Auckland Philharmonia Orchestra.

-4:00 – 6:00 Development Workshop at UofA for NZCT Chamber Contest Ensembles with Dene Olding (open to public)
+4:00 – 6:00pm Development Workshop at the Music Theatre, School of Music, University of Auckland for NZCT Chamber Contest Ensembles with Dene Olding (open to public)

 You can receive substantial savings by purchasing at least 2 of the Auckland rounds through the Auckland Philharmonia Orchestra’s ticketing service.